The Lying Detective: Plot

 Sherlock remains distant to Watson, who is still grieving over the death of his wife, Mary.
 John, who is seeing a new therapist, conceals the fact that he is having hallucinations of Mary.
 Culverton Smith, a prominent entrepreneur and philanthropist, gathers close colleagues, including his daughter, Faith, to confess that he is going to kill somebody.
 Before he does so, he forcibly injects them with a serum that inhibits memory.
 Faith is still able to remember fragments and writes them down on a sheet of paper.
-She comes to Sherlock, who has started abusing drugs again, and says that she remembers a one-word name that shook her.
+She comes to Sherlock, who has started abusing drugs again, and says that she remembers one word that shook her.
 Sherlock dismisses her case as being too weird and refers her to Scotland Yard.

-Before Faith leaves, Sherlock realises that Faith is suicidal, and offers to walk with her around London.
-Mycroft tracks Sherlock's movement across the city, and calls John out of concern, accidentally implying existence of another Holmes sibling.
+Before Faith leaves, Sherlock realises that she is suicidal and offers to walk with her around London.
+Mycroft tracks Sherlock's movement across the city and calls John out of concern, accidentally implying existence of another Holmes sibling.
 Sherlock and Faith walk all night, and the following morning he decides to take her case.
 Sherlock is momentarily overwhelmed by the side effects of his drug use and, upon gathering himself, finds Faith gone.
-As Sherlock stumbles back to his flat, he realises that the 'one name' was "anyone".
+As Sherlock stumbles back to his flat, he realises that the "one word" was "anyone".
 Smith is a serial killer with the wealth and power to hide his crimes completely.

-Sherlock becomes obsessed with Smith, but his drug-addled antics frighten Mrs. Hudson, who subdues him.
-Mrs. Hudson takes Sherlock to see John while he is at his therapist's house for a session, where Sherlock attempts to enlist John's help.
-Much to John's shock and annoyance, the arrival of a car sent by Smith, and of Molly Hooper with an ambulance to his therapist's house at the exact time, were all prearranged by Sherlock two weeks prior, even before John had chosen his new therapist.
+Sherlock becomes obsessed with Smith and publicly accuses him of being a serial killer, but his drug-addled antics frighten Mrs. Hudson.
+She subdues him and brings him to see John while he is at his therapist's house for a session.
+Much to John's shock and annoyance, the arrival at his therapist's house of a car sent by Smith and then of Molly Hooper with an ambulance were all prearranged by Sherlock two weeks prior, even before John had chosen his new therapist.

-Sherlock and John arrive at a studio to meet with Smith, during which it's revealed Smith has used Sherlock's accusation as a publicity stunt to support his new brand of cereal, making him a "Cereal Killer" and claiming Sherlock was in on the joke, after which the latter takes them to visit a new hospital wing for which he had been a major donor.
-Smith takes Sherlock and John to his 'favourite room', whilst repeatedly referring to the serial killer H. H. Holmes.
+Sherlock and John are brought to a studio where they meet with Smith, who reveals he has used Sherlock's accusation as a publicity stunt to support his new brand of cereal, saying he's a "Cereal Killer".
+He claims Sherlock was in on the joke and then takes them to visit a new hospital wing for which he had been a major donor.
+Smith then takes Sherlock and John to his 'favourite room', whilst repeatedly mentioning 19th century serial killer H. H. Holmes.
 John asks Smith how he moves through all of the rooms freely, to which Smith replies that he has keys to the hospital.